Fundamental Analysis Guides

 While most people think of stock splits as something that only happens when a company’s share price gets too high, there are a few reasons why a company might opt to do a reverse stock split.

-The reasons companies do reverse stock splits are to boost share price and investor confidence and to improve liquidity while lowering transaction costs.
+Companies reverse stock splits to boost share price and investor confidence and to improve liquidity while lowering transaction costs.

 1. The most common reason is to increase the per-share price so the company can list on a major exchange.